 A tree that is strong and deeply rooted is more likely not to fall down during a storm but the branches or limbs may fall.
 Also, limbs that are dead, damaged and broken and can be torn away from the trees and this can pose a major problem because they can become dangerous missiles during the storm.

-Trimming done by a professional throughout the life of the tree can produce branches that are healthy and firm with an open canopy which allows wind to flow through freely.
+Tree trimming done by a professional throughout the life of the tree can produce branches that are healthy and firm with an open canopy which allows wind to flow through freely.

 There are certain trees you should pay special consideration to during storm season and they include the following,